 While there are a lot of options on the market, the best live chat software will ping your phone and allow you to respond to live chat via text message.
 This way you can answer questions and ideally get them to call you while you’re on the go.

-Even better, if you want a free CRM and a free live chat option for your site, check out Freshsales and Freshchat below.
+Even better, if you want a free live chat option for your site, check out Freshchat below.

 AI Chat Bots